June Marlowe

-June Marlowe (born Gisela Valaria Goetten, November 6, 1903 - March 10, 1984) was an American film actress who began her career during the silent film era.
+(born Gisela Valaria (Note: Often spelled Valeria.)
+Goetten, November 6, 1903 - March 10, 1984) was an American film actress who began her career during the silent film era.
 She was best known for her role as "Miss Crabtree" in the Our Gang shorts.

 Career

-Marlowe was born to German parents in St. Cloud, Minnesota.
+Marlowe was born in St. Cloud, Minnesota.
+Her mother was Austrian, and her father's parents were German.
 She was a prolific actress in silent films during the 1920s, appearing in films opposite John Barrymore and Rin Tin Tin.
 She began her acting career shortly after her 1923 graduation from Hollywood High School, and was signed to a contract by Warner Brothers in 1924.

 In 1925, she became one of the WAMPAS Baby Stars.
 In 1928, she was an actress under contract with Universal Studios.

 Her career did well until the introduction of talkies.
 Marlowe did not make an easy transition, and by 1930 she was starting to drift away from acting.

 By chance, she happened to meet director Robert F. McGowan one day in a Los Angeles department store.
 McGowan was searching for an actress to portray the schoolteacher in the Our Gang series of children's comedies.
 After producer Hal Roach suggested that brunette Marlowe don a blonde wig to match the hair of the lead kid in the series, Jackie Cooper, she was given the part of Miss Crabtree.